prizduk/vxwm-on-NixOS/README.md

             repo = "vxwm";
             rev = "main";
             hash = "sha256-00000000000000000000000000000000";
-						# After running the `nixos-rebuild` command, an error will occur referencing the correct hash.
+						# After running the `nixos-rebuild switch` command, an error will occur referencing the correct hash.
 						# Just copy it and paste instead of 00000...
           };
         buildInputs = with pkgs; [ libX11 libXft libXinerama ];